Naming Your Business: How to Choose, Claim + Protect Your Name

 If you’re the recipient of a cease and desist letter or violation notice, don’t panic—neither item is a legal summons, so you’re not in any serious trouble yet.

 If you realize the sender is correct, you’ll need to change your name.
 If your startup is still young, you may be able to change your name completely without harming your brand identity.
-If changing your name will affect brand recognition, consider finding a unique business name that’s similar in concept but still legally distinguishable.
+If changing your name will affect brand recognition, consider finding a unique business name that is similar in concept but still legally distinguishable.
 For example, if your brewery was called HAUSTUS, you might change it to “Haus Brewing Co.” or “HAUSTUS Bottling Works,” both of which your target audience would still recognize

 Keeping Your Name Clean